typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ### Publishing to Docker registry - Maven

-We will be using [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize our application.
+We will be using [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize the application.

 #### Multi-module project